Take part in a one-of-a-kind tailoring experience with DAVIGNON suits and tuxedos in Toronto.

-The tradition of fine Italian tailoring and precision of French couture ateliers are what inspire DAVIGNON custom suits to deliver the utmost bespoke tailoring experience in Toronto.
+The tradition of fine Italian tailoring and the precision of French couture ateliers inspire DAVIGNON Custom Suits to deliver the utmost bespoke tailoring experience in Toronto.
 With 12 years of education and experience under his belt (pun intended), Matthew Davignon is constantly experimenting with silhouettes and proportions to create that incomparable fit you’re looking for in a suit.
-Here, we discuss what got him into the industry, what drives his style and how grooms-to-be can get involved in the sartorial process.
+Here, we discuss what got him into the industry, what drives his style and how groom-to-be can get involved in the sartorial process.

 Customize your wedding suit or tuxedo today!

 Q: How did you get inspired to become a designer?

 A: For over 20 years I’ve worked alongside luxury brands such as Brioni, Kiton, Zegna, Tom Ford and I was subconsciously developing and gathering all the various components that I enjoyed from each.
 Always wanting to combine the best of each to make it my own, I fantasized and talked about having my own atelier one day where I could design what would be the DAVIGNON aesthetic.
 I left the luxury retail world to pursue even further my design knowledge and entered tailoring school where my sewing skills, pattern-making and craftmanship would eventually assist in finding my design voice.
 I have seen the industry shift to clients now looking to go back to having their clothes custom made.
 They want to feel special and be engaged in the process.
 They are consciously choosing to have a new experience and relationship for themselves.
 The DAVIGNON atelier was created in 2017 to re-introduce to both men and, recently launched, women how incredible it feels to have custom-tailored garments and how accessible it has become.

 Q: What is the process of customizing a suit for a groom?